 Here’s another way it could go:

 Parents who anticipate anxiety feel less stressed about it when it shows up.
-Since we live in highly attuned systems, this reduces the stress that our child feels about their anxiety.
-Remember that they don’t want to be anxious, and they can sense that it’s upsetting for you, which is scary for them.
+Since kids feel parents’ anxiety, this is a big deal.
+Remember that kids don’t want to be anxious, and they can sense that it’s upsetting for you, which is scary for them.
 So when you respond like it’s breaking news, they panic even more.
 When you normalize it and expect the anxiety, it’s not quite so scary.

 3. Right channel, volume too high